lucalomazziPolimi/Pia-Enhance-Course/README.md

 This repository contains lecture slides, notes, Colab notebooks, workshop material, and challenge resources for the course.

+👉 For full information about the course (schedule, structure, requirements), please refer to the [syllabus](./syllabus/).

 ## How to use this repository

 You do **not** need Git.